Plymatea/SimpleMembership/Journal.md

 * 10:25 - I'm going to work on that newMemberForm and see if I can get it to populate after authentication
 * 13:41 - WIP on the newMemberForm.
 The form itself took awhile just to plug and play the fields.
 I'm stuck atm using the form to make a PUT request to the database.
 HTML forms cannot make PUT requests... trying to find a way to make it happen.
 * 20:03 - Spend the entire afternoon trying to figure how to submit the editMemberForm with a PUT request.
 I was just about there for hours and hours.
 I just needed a event.preventDefault call at the top.
 I circled around that for quite a while.
 I also learned there is a console setting to persist the console through a url redirect.
 That is really handy here!
 I did manage to get my presentation outline complete as well.
 So I'm prepped for tomorrow.
-* SometimeLate - I ended up refactoring the api calls, committing it, causing and infinite re-render loop somehow.
+* SometimeLate - I ended up refactoring the api calls, committing it, causing an infinite re-render loop somehow.
 Couldn't figure it out, so i went down a rabbit hole of reverting and resetting my git commit history.
 This caused me to not trust what I had so I deleted the entire project locally and cloning it down from the repo.
-Realized I wa missing my entire .env file and had to reconstruct it....
+Realized I was missing my entire .env file and had to reconstruct it....
 This led me to connecting to a "test" database in mongoDB instead of the "simple-membership" database....
 FML.
 I spend a lot of time trying to figure it out and gave up after midnight.
 The project works, I just don't like it in the test database.

 #### 2022.05.19
 * 8:58 - So within about 10 minutes this morning i realized my MONGO_URI did not specify a database.
 So adding one in the middle of the URI, at the intended space, worked perfect.
 The simple things.